On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Introduction

-The notion of `countable set' can be formalised in various ways, namely via Definitions \ref{eni} and \ref{standard}. \bdefi[Enumerable sets of reals] A set $A\subset \R$ is \emph{enumerable} if there exists a sequence $(x_{n})_{n\in \N}$ such that $(\forall x\in \R)(x\in A\asa (\exists n\in \N)(x=_{\R}x_{n}))$. \edefi This definition reflects the RM-notion of `countable set' from \cite{simpson2}*{V.4.2}.
 The usual definition of `countable set' is as follows in $\RCAo$. \bdefi[Countable subset of $\R$] ~ A set $A\subset \R$ is \emph{countable} if there exists $Y:\R\di \N$ such that $(\forall x, y\in A)(Y(x)=_{0}Y(y)\di x=_{\R}y)$.
 If $Y:\R\di \N$ is also \emph{surjective}, i.e.\ $(\forall n\in \N)(\exists x\in A)(Y(x)=n)$, we call $A$ \emph{strongly countable}. \edefi The first part of Definition \ref{standard} is from Kunen's set theory textbook (\cite{kunen}*{p.~63}) and the second part is taken from Hrbacek-Jech's set theory textbook \cite{hrbacekjech} (where the term `countable' is used instead of `strongly countable').
 For the rest of this paper, `strongly countable' and `countable' shall exclusively refer to Definition \ref{standard}, \emph{except when explicitly stated otherwise}.

-A set $A\subset \R$ is called \emph{infinite} if for any finite sequence of elements in $A$, there is another element in $A$ not in that sequence.
+Finally, we shall use the following definition of finite and infinite set. \bdefi[Finite and infinite sets] A set $A\subset \R$ is called \emph{infinite} if

+i.e.\ there are arbitrary long finite sequences of distinct elements in $A$.
+A set $A\subset \R$ is \emph{finite} if it is not infinite. \edefi The exact definition of (in)finite set plays a \emph{minor} role in most of this paper, but a \emph{major} role in the study of the Jordan decomposition theorem and related topics in Section \ref{BV}.
+This observation is explained at length in Remark \ref{diunk}.
+In a nutshell, the notion of finite set as in Definition \ref{plonk} is suitable for the RM-study of functions of bounded variation, whereas the `usual' definitions of finite set, involving injections or bijections to $\N$, are not.